Hi-PACE/hipace/docs/source/run/parameters.rst

 ------------------

 * ``hipace.normalized_units`` (`bool`) optional (default `0`)
-    Using normalized units in the simulation.
+    Whether the simulation uses the normalized unit system commonly used in wakefield acceleration, see e.g. `chapter 2 of this reference <https://iopscience.iop.org/article/10.1088/0741-3335/56/8/084012>`__.
+Otherwise, the code assumes SI (Système International) unit system.

 * ``random_seed`` (`integer`) optional (default `1`)
     Passes a seed to the AMReX random number generator.
 This allows for reproducibility of random events such as randomly generated beams, ionization, and collisions.
-    Note that on GPU, since the order of operations is not ensured, the providing of a seed does not guarantee reproducibility to the level of machine precision.
+    Note that on GPU, since the order of operations is not ensured, providing a seed does not guarantee reproducibility to the level of machine precision.

 * ``hipace.verbose`` (`int`) optional (default `0`)
     Level of verbosity.